 The Dollar Store

-• Popsicle sticks – essential for identifying your transplants, seed flats, or in-garden bed plantings
+- Popsicle sticks are essential for identifying your transplants, seed flats, or in-garden bed plantings.

-• Pens – to label those popsicle sticks
+- Pens can be used to label those popsicle sticks.

-• Putty knife – an awesome and deadly weeding tool (as I’ve mentioned in an earlier post)
+- Putty knife is an awesome and deadly weeding tool (as mentioned in an earlier post).

-• Garden gloves – a no-brainer essential for gardeners
+- Garden gloves are a no-brainer essential for gardeners.

-• Colander – for washing your freshly-harvested veggies prior to bringing them inside
+- Colander can be used for washing your freshly harvested veggies prior to bringing them inside.

-• Epsom salt (magnesium sulfate) – a naturally occurring remedy for your garden that helps deter many garden pests and helps your plants flourish and grow.
-I use it as part of my soilless recipe for seed starting, as well as a soil amendment
+- Epsom salt (magnesium sulfate) is a naturally occurring remedy for your garden that helps deter many garden pests and helps your plants flourish and grow.
+I use it as part of my soilless recipe for seed starting, as well as a soil amendment.

-• Plastic Tupperware-style containers – store seeds, plant food, bulbs, tools, soil, etc.
+- Plastic Tupperware-style containers can be used to store seeds, plant food, bulbs, tools, soil, etc.

-• Toy squirt gun – great for waging war on garden pests.
-Dirty Harry anyone?
+- Toy squirt gun is great for waging war on garden pests.

-• Towels – for wet cleanup or to protect your carpet from the mess you made doing your transplants
+- Towels can be used for wet cleanup or to protect your carpet from the mess you made doing your transplants.

-• Hobby/utility knife – cutting string, fabric, bags, plastic mulch, etc.
+- Hobby/utility knife can cut string, fabric, bags, plastic mulch, etc.

-• Cooking knives – for removing or chopping up plant matter bound for the compost pile
+- Cooking knives are useful for removing or chopping up plant matter bound for the compost pile.

-• Plastic baggies/paper lunch bags – holds packets of seeds, collecting soil to be tested, and of course; for distributing your harvest to friends, neighbors and food banks
+- Plastic baggies/paper lunch bags can hold packets of seeds, soil to be tested, and of course, vegetables you have harvested for distribution to friends, neighbors, and food banks.

-• Toothbrushes – not for your teeth, but for cleaning your lawn and garden equipment
+- Toothbrushes are handy for cleaning your lawn and garden equipment.

-• Plastic or metal cleaning/grill brushes – for cleaning your tools
+- Plastic or metal cleaning/grill brushes can be used for cleaning gardening tools too.

 The Thrift Store

-• Blankets or sheets – great for frost protection or for shade-loving veggies
+- Blankets or sheets are great for providing frost protection or shade for certain veggies.

-• Garden cultivator – WOW, an actual garden tool in here!
-I already own one, so I’ll donate it to the community garden I volunteer for
+- Garden cultivator (WOW, an actual garden tool!
+I already own one, so I’ll donate this one to the community garden I volunteer for).

-• Metal serving spoon – good for digging holes for transplants and bulbs
+- Metal serving spoon is good for digging holes for transplants and bulbs.

-• Five-gallon paint bucket – for collecting yard trash, weeds, plant matter, etc.
+- Five-gallon paint bucket can be used for collecting yard trash, weeds, plant matter, etc.

-• Plastic beer mug – use this to scoop fertilizer or other soil amendments out of the bag
+- Plastic beer mug can scoop fertilizer or other soil amendments out of the bag.

-• Large plastic Godzilla action figure – not essential, but a COOL decoration I put next to my spinach!
+- Large plastic Godzilla action figure is not essential, but it’s a COOL decoration I put next to my spinach.

-So, if you happen to live near one of these establishments, swing by sometime.
+If you happen to live near one of these establishments, swing by sometime.
 An undiscovered low-cost treasure awaits.
-Be sure and post it

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.